mikemaccana/python-docx/HACKING.markdown

 The namespace prefixes are different, but that's irrelevant as the namespaces themselves are the same.

-There's also a cool sideeffect - you can ignore setting 'xmlns' attributes that aren't used directly in the current element, since there's no need.
+There's also a cool side effect - you can ignore setting 'xmlns' attributes that aren't used directly in the current element, since there's no need.
 Eg, you can make the equivalent of this from a Word file:

 	<cp:coreProperties
 	xmlns:cp="http://schemas.openxmlformats.org/package/2006/metadata/core-properties"